aguoietf/ietf-ccamp-yang-otn-slicing/draft-ietf-ccamp-yang-otn-slicing.md

    satisfy specific service level objectives (SLOs).

    An OTN slice is a technology-specific realization of an IETF network slice
-   {{?I-D.ietf-teas-ietf-network-slices}} in the OTN domain, with the capability of configuring slice resources in the term of OTN technologies.
+   {{!I-D.ietf-teas-ietf-network-slices}} in the OTN domain, with the capability of configuring slice resources in the term of OTN technologies.
-   Therefore, all the terms and definitions concerning network slicing as defined in {{?I-D.ietf-teas-ietf-network-slices}} apply to OTN slicing.
+   Therefore, all the terms and definitions concerning network slicing as defined in {{!I-D.ietf-teas-ietf-network-slices}} apply to OTN slicing.

    An OTN slice can span multiple OTN administrative domains, encompassing access links, intra-domain paths, and inter-domain links.